Leadwerks/Documentation/entityqueries.md

 # Entity Queries

 By default, the [World:GetEntities](World_GetEntities.md) returns all entities in the world.
 We can also define optional arguments that let you filter the results.
 You can use this to retrieve a list of entities in the world that meet conditions you can specify.
-(This functionality is only available in the Lua API.)
+Note that this functionality requires dynamic typing to work, so it is only available in the Lua API.

 You can define any number of filter arguments, in sets of three.
 Each set must include the following arguments, in order: